 The telephoto lens is also great, offering 5X optical zoom.
 It also supports 50x hybrid zoom, although that’s more of a gimmick than a useful tool.
 David also liked the wide-angle shooter, saying that it has more or less the same color profile as the other two lenses.

-Overall, the rear cameras of the Galaxy Note 20 Ultra are much improved over those of the S20 series, though they doesn’t quite match Google’s Pixel 4.
+Overall, the rear cameras of the Galaxy Note 20 Ultra are much improved over those of the S20 series, though they don’t quite match Google’s Pixel 4 and Pixel 5.

 To see exactly how the cameras of the device perform, check out all of our full-quality Galaxy Note 20 Ultra review camera samples in this Google Drive folder.